 This is another free resource for teachers from The Curriculum Corner.

-These informational text resources will allow you to have reading comprehension activities and ideas ready for any of your small guided reading groups.
+These resources will allow you to have reading comprehension activities ready for any of your small guided reading groups.

 Print, cut and laminate the items you will use to add to your small group reading toolkit.